MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 This setting forces users to keep their Documents and Desktop folders directed to OneDrive.

-If you enable this setting, the **Stop protecting** button in the **Set up protection of important folders** window is disabled, and users receive an error if they try to stop syncing their Desktop or Documents folder.
+If you enable this setting, the **Stop Backup** button in the **Manage Folder Backup** window is disabled, and users receive an error if they try to stop syncing their Desktop or Documents folder.

 The example for this setting in the .plist file is:
 ```xml